 - Many adoptees feel a piece is missing when they don’t know any information about their biological family

-I want you to understand the facts about closed adoptions, so you can make the best decision for your baby.
+I want you to understand the closed adoption facts so you can make the best decision for your baby.

 I have an open adoption with my son and his family.
 It has worked out so well for all of us that I am definitely an advocate of open adoption.
 Open adoption offers flexibility for each individual situation.
 I have watched my son grow through photos and updates.
 We met for the first time after he was born when he was 7 but only because I wanted to.
 I didn’t meet him again until he was 20.
 His parents are very respectful about boundaries.

-Some birth mothers are afraid of their adopted child will find them one day at a time when they don’t want contact.
-What I’d say to these women is that in an open adoption, you will have more control over that relationship from the beginning.
-When the adopted child knows who the biological parent is their whole life, there is less of a chance that they will contact you out of the blue.
-This is because their curiosity was satisfied at a very young age, and they likely have all the information they need.
+Some birth mothers are afraid of their adopted child will find them one day.
+They are afraid the won’t want contact at that time.
+However, in an open adoption, you will have more control over that relationship from the beginning.
+This includes control over contact, so there is less of a chance that they will contact you out of the blue.
+Many women choose open adoption after they learn closed adoption facts.

-I also encourage you to take a look at open vs closed adoption, hoping you will find that helpful or contact me with any questions you have.
+I also encourage you to take a look at open vs closed adoption.
+Feel free to contact me with any questions you have.